 Flea Droppings: Fleas consume more blood than is required for nutrition.
 Next they excrete reddish-black fecal pellets.
 The pellets dry and fall off the host onto the carpet or ground environment and serves as the food for the larvae.

 Outdoor / Yard Flea Control and Treatment: Fleas can be found under porches or decks, crawl spaces, and the bushes and grass in the yard, if an animal lives in those places.
 The outdoor flea solution includes spraying any bedding areas where the animals live.
 Target the spots, under the porch or in the lawn, where a pet spends most of its time.

 The most common household infestations in North America are from cat fleas.
 These fleas can affect dogs, cats, humans, and other warm-blooded creatures.
 Their bites cause itching, irritation, red marks on the skin, and can lead to allergic reactions.
-If your pets, family, or home are currently infested with fleas, there's no reason to tackle this challenging problem on your own.
+If your property is currently infested with fleas, there's no reason to tackle this challenging problem on your own.
 To find peace of mind and get control of your flea problem, professional help is available.
 Call today to find out more information about our flea control services or to schedule an appointment.